UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Sometimes you will also see people reporting error, which is usually 1 - accuracy.

-We can see that our model’s accuracy on our quiz2 problem is 0.524 which means the error is 0.476.
+We can see that our model’s accuracy on our quiz2 problem is 0.524.

+We could also say the error is 0.476.

 ---